-Other characteristics of these sub-categories as well as the fee structure are the same as those of their mother-category in the same sub-fund, unless otherwise decided by the Board of Directors.
+Other characteristics of these sub-categories as well as the fee structure are the same as those of their mother-category in the same sub-fund.

 C. CAPITALISATION / DISTRIBUTIONS CLASSES

 Any of the above share categories / sub-categories are issued in Capitalisation ("CAP") and/or Distribution ("DIS") classes as defined below.